 The Causal Impact of Distance on Bank Lending

-We exploit exogenous shocks to the distance between corporate borrowers and banks from infrastructure improvements to analyze the causal impact of distance on lending.
+We exploit exogenous shocks to the distance between corporate borrowers and both relationship- and competing banks from infrastructure improvements to analyze the causal impact of distance on lending.
 Reductions in travel time impact both new and existing borrowing relationships.
-Lower distance increases the likelihood of initiating a new banking relationship, consistent with closer distance creating an economic surplus from lower transaction costs.
-In existing lending relationships banks capture a fraction of this surplus by increasing interest rates, in particular if banks have higher market power.
-Larger infrastructure projects are associated with stronger declines in distance and larger treatment effects.
+Lower distance increases the likelihood of initiating a new banking relationship, consistent with an economic surplus from lower transaction costs.
+In existing lending relationships banks capture part of this surplus by increasing interest rates, in particular if banks have higher market power.
+Reductions in travel time to competing banks have the opposite effects for both relationship initiation and interest rates.

 Keywords: bank credit, lending relationship, spatial price discrimination